1. (a) Fill in the blanks: 1x4=4

 c) What is budget?

-Ans: budget is an annual financial statement showing item wise estimates of expected revenue and anticipated expenditure during a fiscal year.
+Ans: A budget is an annual financial statement showing item wise estimates of expected revenue and anticipated expenditure during a fiscal year.

 d) In zero-base budgeting, every year is taken as a new year.
 (Write True or False)